 Root Note Sticking.

 See also Sticking.
 Root Note Sticking is a sticking concept where certain notes are assigned either the left or right hand.
 This is covered in great detail in the music notation videos in Module 1.
-There is also a blog article on this website specifically on Root Note Sticking, that you might find useful.

 See Whole Notes.